garfielder/notes/Programming/CppTips.md

 * In the try block, we can use throw statement  through a exception message object.
 The boject is not mysterious, but can be int, char, string, or any user-defined class
 * When run into ```throw```,  current function will execute ```return``` imedediatly, and use destructor to clear local objects.
 * If ```catch``` block is not found in high level funtion, above action will be repeated until find the matched ```catch``` block

+What kinds of objects can be thrown?
+Any type!
+It could be int,string, or user-defined class.
+There are also some user defined exception object (*FIXME*).
+Meanwhile, anyobject can be catched.

 ### [Thread Safty](http://www.boost.org/community/exception_safety.html) -- No Memory Leak
 RAII --> Resource esource Acquisition Is Initialization .
 Use shared_ptr when possible.
 So, resource can be well released even when exception is throw anywhere even in constructor.